Sport in Africa: Tennis

+Tennis is a minority sport in Africa.

+Notable players include Kevin Anderson, Irene Bowder Peacock, Jaroslav Drobný, Cliff Drysdale, Kevin Curren, Wayne Ferreira, Johan Kriek, Brian Norton, Sandra Reynolds, Eric Sturgess, Ian Vermaak, Amanda Coetzer and Kevin Anderson.

+The South African Open was part of the Grand Prix from 1972 to 1989 and the ATP Tour from 1990 to 2011.

+Water sports

+Water sports are popular in coastal countries, along the shores of Great Lakes and rivers.
+Rafting, paddling, kayaking are growing types in Kenya, South Africa, Zambia, Rwanda and Uganda.
+It can be enjoyed both as a sport and a form of active tourism, designed for groups of different numbers of participants and levels of training.

 Combat sports

 There are also major martial arts and combat sport competitions in the continent.

 Boxing

 Louis Phal was the first African world boxing champion.
 It would another 4 decades for another boxing world champion in the form of Richard Ihetu.
 Meanwhile, there was little administrative framework for professional boxing in Africa until 1973, when representatives of nine African nations created the African Boxing Union.
 On October 30, 1974, Muhammad Ali and George Foreman fought for a heavyweight title in Zaire which became known as Rumble in the Jungle.

 Africa has produced many world champions, with Azumah Nelson the most well known.

 Judo

 Africa has yet to produce a winner in world judo.
 African Judo Championships is the most important judo event in Africa.

 Karate

 Karate was first introduced in Africa in the 1960s.
 The Union of African Karate Federation is in charge of karate in Africa.

 Mixed martial arts

 Notable African mixed martial artists include UFC middleweight champion Israel Adesanya, UFC welterweight champion Kamaru Usman, and UFC heavyweight champion Francis Ngannou.

 Extreme Fighting Championship (formerly known as EFC Africa) is a South African promotion founded in 2009.
 It is the number one mixed martial arts organisation in the African continent.

 EFC Africa 19, which was held at Carnival City in Johannesburg on 19 April 2013, topped other African sports ratings with a record of over 1.8 million views with 31.3% of the total South African TV audience (SABC, e.tv and DStv combined).
 These are the biggest ratings in EFC history, topping EFC Africa 12's record of 1.6 million views and 25.9% audience share.
 EFC 85 has been postponed because of the COVID-19 pandemic.